rdpratti/Medical-MIMIC-Research/README.md

 3) MIMIC-Setup-For-Model-Work 	Creates, assigns labels, splits and balances files

-4) Create-Test-Model			Fine-Tune Bio-ClinicalBert, Test and Measure Performance
+4) MIMIC-Kaggle-Model			Fine-Tune Bio-ClinicalBert, Test and Measure Performance

-The first three can easy run in a CPU environment.
-The last one was ported and executed on Kaggle using Hugging Face
+The first three can easily run in a CPU environment.
+The last one (4) was ported and executed on Kaggle using Hugging Face

+There is one additional File

+5) MIMIC-Final-Project-File		The final report, which is a PDF File